 - Display: Capacitive touchscreen, 480 x 800 pixels, 16 million colours, 3.7 inches, user selectable font size

-- Media player (M4V, AVI, WMV, WMA, MP3, FLAC, OGG, AAC, AMR, WAV, MID audio
+- Media player (M4V, AVI, WMV, WMA, MP3, FLAC, OGG, AAC, AMR, WAV, MID audio formats supported)

 - Messaging: SMS, MMS, instant messaging, push email with attachment viewer

 - Built-in speakerphone